n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 ## Create Docker Compose file

-Create a _docker-compose.yml_ file, and add the following:
+Create a _docker-compose.yml_ file and add the following:

 ```yaml
 version: "3.7"